soyart/webtools/artnoi.com/src/index.md

 # Henlo, vvorld!

-Hi, I'm [@artnoi](https://twitter.com/artnoi) (Prem), and I'm running this website.
+Hi, I'm Prem Phansuriyanon, and I'm running this website.

 I'm a self-taught back-end software engineer based in Bangkok.

-Now I'm working as a back-end engineer for a Thai Web3 startup (I despise Web3, though).
+Here's my quick intro:

+- a back-end dev by trade

+- really passionate about re-inventing the wheel

+- use what I write

+- love to share my shitty code projects to the world

+See my embarassing code on [my GitHub](https://github.com/soyart).

+Or you read my unpopular opinions on [my Twitter](https://twitter.com/artnoi).

 ## About this webs(h)ite

+This is where I write my blog and host some public cheat sheets.

 I'm not a front-end web dev, so no, this static site does not take 5 seconds to load, nor does it eat half of your RAM.